 So, you’ve spent a small treasure chest on gadgets, outdoor clothes, and equipment.
-Or, maybe you’ve upgraded to an REI MasterCard, amassing a small fortune in dividend rebates.
+Or, maybe you’ve upgraded to an REI Mastercard, amassing a small fortune in dividend rebates.
 Either way, your day has come.
 The envelope has arrived.
 You bypass all the voting paperwork and scan for the metrics — what’s an REI dividend really worth?

-History Of The REI Dividend
+History of the REI Dividend

 If all this dividend hoopla reads like a fantasy football conspiracy, here’s the gist.
 REI is a massive cooperative (one of the largest) with millions of members.
 You don’t need to be a member to shop at REI.
-But for $20, you can join REI for life and reap membership benefits, which include getting 10% back on your annual purchases through the aforementioned dividend.
+But for $20, you can join REI for life and reap membership benefits, which include getting 10 percent back on your annual purchases through the aforementioned dividend.

 We caught up with REI to drill down on the dividend’s history.